ellemouton/bitcoin_play/docs/Theory.md

 <label>Figure 3: Transactions</label>
 </p>

 A different type of transaction called a multi-signature (multi-sig) transaction can also be formed.
 The output of such a transaction would require multiple signatures in order to be valid.
-Figure \ref{fig:multisig_tx} shows an example of such a transaction.
+Figure 4 shows an example of such a transaction.
 In this example, the multi-sig transaction is transaction TX2 and the parties involved are Alice, with keys *P1* and *k1*, and Bob, with keys *P2* and *k2*.
 This transaction has two inputs, one of which references an output spendable by Alice and the other an output spendable by Bob.
-The output of the transaction is a 2-of-2 multi-sig script than is only spendable if the input that references it is signed by both Alice and Bob \parencite{mastering_bitcoin}\parencite{programming_bitcoin}.
-This type of transaction forms the basis of payment channels which are explained in section \ref{sec:pay_chan}.
+The output of the transaction is a 2-of-2 multi-sig script than is only spendable if the input that references it is signed by both Alice and Bob [1][2].
+This type of transaction forms the basis of payment channels which are explained in section 1.4.

 <p align="center">
 <img src="figures/multisig_tx.png" alt="Multi-sig Transaction">
+<label>Figure 4: Multi-sig Transaction</label>
 </p>

 ### 1.3 Blockchain

 For a Bitcoin transaction to be valid, it must be broadcast to the entire Bitcoin network and this is done by including transactions in the blocks of a public blockchain.
 This enables any user of the system to validate any transaction and trace back the origins of the transaction inputs as can be seen in figure \ref{fig:blockchain}.
 For a transaction to be included into a block and mined,  it is necessary to incentives the miners by means of transaction fees.
 In the Bitcoin network, it takes approximately 10 minutes for a block to be mined and added to the blockchain.
 For these reasons publishing a transaction on the blockchain (an on-chain transaction) is both costly and slow.
 Using on-chain transactions for micropayment transactions is thus not feasible nor scalable \parencite{mastering_bitcoin}.
 Payment channels provide a way to perform fast and cheap off-chain transactions and these are discussed next.